msmbuilder/msmbuilder/docs/msm.rst

 Markov state models (MSMs) are a class of models for modeling the long-timescale dynamics of molecular systems.
-They model the dynamics of a system as a series of memoryless, probabalistic jumps between a set of states.
+They model the dynamics of a system as a series of memoryless, probabilistic jumps between a set of states.
 Practically, the model consists of (1) a set of conformational states, and (2) a matrix of transition probabilities between each pair of states.